V5U2/BeamMP-Server-Configurator/README.md

 Here are some planned improvements and features for future releases:

-- [ ] Remove the outer box from the Server Management menu for a cleaner look
 - [ ] Implement better authentication, including SSO and auth header support
+- [ ] Blur elements when not authenticated
+- [ ] Show the authenticated user in the UI
+- [ ] Require authentication to load Docker logs
-- [ ] Add improved mod management with upload and removal functionality
+- [ ] Mobile theme enhancements